 - Smelling a fresh cut lemon or squeezing half a lemon in water and sipping it thought the day may also help to reduce the symptoms of morning sickness.

-- Sometimes supplementation with B6 can help ease morning sickness.
+- Sometimes supplementation with Vitamin B6 can help ease morning sickness.
 A lack of B6 is one of the common deficiencies of pregnancy and may also cause low blood sugar levels.
 If a lack of B6 is suspected 100mg of vitamin B6 should be taken daily with 50mg of B-complex vitamins.

 - Gentle walking everyday will improve circulation and aid the body in ridding the hormonal by-products which contribute to feeling of nausea.